ted-ncg/labs/14-call-remote-api.md

 ## Bonus #1

-The server at http://jitterted-currency-conversion.herokuapp.com also supports converting to Bitcoin.
+The server at http://jitterted-currency-conversion.herokuapp.com also supports converting to Japanese Yen.

-The `to` currency for Bitcoin is `BTC` (instead of `GBP`).
+The `to` currency for the Yen is `JPY` (instead of `GBP`).

-What would you need to do to have the account view page show the balance in Bitcoin in addition to USD and GBP?
+What would you need to do to have the account view page show the balance in Yen in addition to USD and GBP?

 * Think about what new method you want in your `CurrencyService` interface and then implement it in the stub and the real service.